We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - place a hold on subscriptions when they are away from home, or cancel at any time

 Blue Apron and Home Chef follow a similar structure, with certain menus tailored to specific plans.
-However, there are differences in the meals they offer.
+However, there are differences in the meals they provide.

 - 2-Serving signature: Choose from two, three, or four recipes per week, with 2 servings per meal.